 Do you plan on working in the education sector?
-Alliant International University has the perfect opportunity for you.
 Pursuing a career in education often extends past teaching and evolves into a role as a principal, education administrator, or another type of leadership position within schools.
-To prepare for this, our Administrative Services Credential program paves the way toward a fulfilling path that allows dedicated individuals to lead and provide for students and other educators of the future.
+To prepare for this, our Administrative Services Credential program can help pave the way toward a fulfilling path that allows dedicated individuals to lead and provide for students and other educators of the future.

 The program helps participants to practice and learn the expected competencies as outlined by the California Administrator Performance Expectations (CAPEs).
 These include six standards which define what an education administrator should be able to fulfill in their day-to-day responsibilities.
 These include:

 - Development and implementation of a shared vision

 - Management and learning environment

 Each of these standards have subsections that each candidate must learn, understand, practice, and uphold as a school administrator.
 In preparation for the California Administrator Performance Assessment (CalAPA), candidates must also meet certain requirements and deadlines.
 It includes enrolling in a Commission-approved preliminary administrative service program and completing three cycles of the CalAPA with passing standards1.

 Per the requirements outlined by the CAPEs, the Administrative Services Credential program prepares candidates by following the guidelines with regards to structure and implementation.
 This includes: